markandrus/quicktwiml/README.md

 heroku config:set APP_DB_PASS=$APP_DB_PASS
 ```

-Finally, push this code (or your own fork) to your Heroku app.
+Finally, push this code (or your own fork) to your Heroku app!
 Questions?
 Open
 a GitHub issue and I'll try to help out.